dotenv-org/dotenv-org.github.io/changelog/_posts/2023-07-02-compare-environments.md

 title: "Compare Environments"
 ---

-Compare secrets across multiple environments from one single screen.
+You can now compare environments from a single page.
+See secret differences and spot if any are missing.

 {% include helpers/screenshot.html url="/assets/img/changelog/compare-environments.png" %}